 You can also add new tasks and schedule them in straight away by clicking on the corresponding time.
 That means you don't just keep your calendar updated, but you can also keep proper track of when you worked on which project.

-When it comes to scheduling tasks, Husky works seamlessly with your Outlook calendar (coming soon: also your Google calendar).
+When it comes to scheduling tasks, Husky works seamlessly with your Outlook calendar and (from now on) your Google calendar.
 When you block out time in Husky for your tasks, you can see them in your personal calendar straight away.
-If you've scheduled a meeting or day off in Outlook, then Husky will show that you need to keep that time clear.
+If you've scheduled a meeting or day off in Outlook/Google, then Husky will show that you need to keep that time clear.
 And if your work calendar is also synchronized with your smartphone, then you can see your Husky time blocks there immediately.

 How long do you need to get something done?
 Or, put another way, how much time can you allocate to a task so it still makes economic sense?
 After all, time is money!
 Especially if you work as a freelancer, or on a quotation basis in a marketing agency, so you need to keep an eye on how much time you spend on something.